britram/taps-transports/draft-ietf-taps-transports.md

 Content negotiation, specified in {{RFC7231}}, is a mechanism provided by HTTP for selecting a representation on a requested resource.
 The client and server negotiate acceptable data formats, charsets, data encoding (e.g. data can be transferred compressed, gzip), etc. HTTP can accommodate exchange of messages as well as data streaming (using chunked transfer encoding {{RFC7230}}).
 It is also possible to request a part of a resource using range requests specified in {{RFC7233}}.
 The protocol provides powerful cache control signalling defined in {{RFC7234}}.

-HTTP 1.1’s and HTTP 2.0’s persistent connections can be use to perform multiple request-response transactions during the life-time of a single HTTP connection.
+HTTP 1.1's and HTTP 2.0's persistent connections can be use to perform multiple request-response transactions during the life-time of a single HTTP connection.
 Moreover, HTTP 2.0 connections can multiplex many request/response pairs in parallel on a single connection.
 This reduces connection establishment overhead and the effect of TCP slow-start on each transaction, important for HTTP's primary use case.

 It is possible to combine HTTP with security mechanisms, like TLS (denoted by HTTPS), which adds protocol properties provided by such a mechanism (e.g. authentication, encryption, etc.).
-TLS’s Application-Layer Protocol Negotiation (ALPN) extension {{RFC7301}} can be used for HTTP version negotiation within TLS handshake which eliminates addition round-trip.
+TLS's Application-Layer Protocol Negotiation (ALPN) extension {{RFC7301}} can be used for HTTP version negotiation within TLS handshake which eliminates addition round-trip.
 Arbitrary cookie strings, included as part of the MIME headers, are often used as bearer tokens in HTTP.

 Application layer protocols using HTTP as substrate may use existing method and data formats, or specify new methods and data formats.
 Furthermore some protocols may not fit a request/response paradigm and instead rely on HTTP to send messages (e.g. {{RFC6546}}).
 Because HTTP is working in many restricted infrastructures, it is also used to tunnel other application-layer protocols.